OpenModelica/OpenModelica/doc/UsersGuide/source/optimization.rst

 During optimization, the values of optimized variables and objectives are memorized.
 The others are not.
 To get these last, you must recomputed corresponding points.
-To achieve this, select one or several points in point’s list region and click on *recompute*.
+To achieve this, select one or several points in point's list region and click on *recompute*.

 For each point, it will simulate model setting input parameters to point corresponding values.
 All values of this point (including those which